 After a fairly unproductive weekend in which I spent both Friday and Saturday night clubbing due to my recent possessed legal rights and thus feeling sick on both days after, I did not get much work done – bigpaddy27

-Take on these wise words from last year’s Grow Your Grades winner, brainzistheword:
+Take on these wise words from previous Grow Your Grades winner, brainzistheword:

 I'd highly recommend that people plan their time, and I do this on a more specific level in a diary.
 Even if you don't plan every task to the minute, it is nice to see when you are busy and what is coming up in your day, as well as where you can ft in an extra 10 minutes study or meet up with your friends because you didn't realise you were free